ChristianSi/lytspel/README.md

     the consonant /j/ (as in «yet») which is also spelled «y» but only occurs before vowels.
 There is also no risk of confusion with /eI/ (as in «aim, layer») which is always spelled «ay» in this position.
+  * The same spelling is used if /aI/ occurs after a vowel at the end of a word, e.g. «raidiai» ‹radii›.
   * /O:/ is spelled «aw» at the end of words and before other vowels (instead of «au»), e.g. «law, drawing».
   * Final /E/ is spelled «eh» (instead of «e»), e.g. «eh».